jondashkyle/hardly-everything/README.md

 This tool is not a rejection of an interface, but a prompt to question who the interface serves, and why.
 It is also meant to be immediately useful, and hopefully you will find it that way, too.

+## access

+You can use Hardly Everything by visiting [https://hardlyeverything.com](https://hardlyeverything.com), [dat://hardly-everything.com](dat://hardly-everything.com), and it’s [unique Dat hash](dat://a1c54e094020e2f898b6061ed9c0dbe60d4d18612b4226d9c916011c415f7875).
+[Dat](http://datproject.org) is a distributed data protocol being used to build the future of the p2p/decentralized web.

 ## todo

 Hardly Everything is in active development: